henrietta-k/adapt-learning-wiki/Developing-plugins.md

 * There must be a valid manifest `bower.json` in the current working directory.
 * Your plugin version should use server Git tags.
-* Your package must be available at a Git endpoint (e.g. GitHub)
+* Your package must be available at a Git endpoint (e.g. git://GitHub.com/....git)

 Once you are ready to publish, run the adapt command line interface and provide the required information.